tianjialiu/SMOKE-Policy-Tool/README.md

 |   |   |   |   | 33 | Yogyakarta |

 ### Public Health Impacts
 After submitting a scenario, legends will display on the left panel, map layers will display in the middle panel, and three charts will be generated in the right panel: 1.
 Timeseries of PM<sub>2.5</sub> exposure at the receptor, 2.
 Pie chart of PM<sub>2.5</sub> contributions by Indonesia province, and 3.
 Table of attributable mortality comparing the current scenario and business-as-usual (BAU) scenario.
+Map layers can be turned on and off from the 'Layers' dropdown list; currently, if you switch to 'Satellite' view, you must toggle the map layers off and on again to view them.
+<br><br>

 ## Google Earth Engine Code Editor GUI
 (*Google Earth Engine account required*)